nih-cfde/organization/OnboardingHelp.md

 ### GitHub
 If you cannot find your GitHub invitation, follow this link to accept on the web: https://github.com/nih-cfde

-For help configuring your GitHub notifications and other settings see [Communication Management](https://github.com/nih-cfde/organization/new/master#github)
+For help configuring your GitHub notifications and other settings see [the GitHub section of Communication Management](https://github.com/nih-cfde/organization/blob/master/CommunicationManagementHelp.md#github-help)

 ### groups.io
 You may need to add CFDE@groups.io to your safe sender list in your email client’s contacts to reliably receive mailing list emails.

-For help configuring your groups.io mailing frequency and other settings see [Communication Management](https://github.com/nih-cfde/organization/new/master#groupsio)
+For help configuring your groups.io mailing frequency and other settings see [the groups.io sections of Communication Management](https://github.com/nih-cfde/organization/blob/master/CommunicationManagementHelp.md#groupsio-help)

 ### Google Drive
 You must be logged into Google Drive using the email you specified in your onboarding form.